CCurl/BoardForth/README.md

 # BoardForth
-A token-threaded implementation of a Machine-Forth like VM for development boards, written in C.
+A Forth VM for development boards and the PC, written in C.

 It supports automatically running a user-defined word during the loop() phase of the arduino interface.